 Gas barbecue safety

-- Connecting the gas cylinder to the barbecue
+- gas cylinder transport;

-- Operating the barbecue
+- barbecue maintenance.

 Transporting the LP Gas cylinder

-Sealing plugs are supplied with exchange cylinders, do not remove the plug until you a ready to connect the barbecue (keep the plug for later use).
-Do not leave a filled gas cylinder in a vehicle un-attended especially on warmer days and always leave a window partially opened.
+Sealing plugs are supplied with exchange cylinders; do not remove the plug until you a ready to connect the barbecue (keep the plug for later use).
+Do not leave a filled gas cylinder in a vehicle unattended — especially on warmer days — and always leave a window partially opened.

 Connecting the gas barbecue

 Most LP Gas barbecues are connected to a 9kg gas cylinder that has a left handed thread.
 Unscrew the sealing plug and retain it for later use.
 Check the male brass connection for a rubber nose or an “O” ring.
 These rubber seals enable the barbecue to be connected without the use of tools and can be hand tightened.
-Once tightened use a soapy water solution sprayed over this joint to ensure it is leak free, if bubbles occur on this joint, tighten it up further.
+Once tightened use a soapy water solution sprayed over this joint to ensure it is leak free; if bubbles occur on this joint, tighten it up further.